genesiscommunitysuccess/docs/docs/04_web/10_dynamic-layout/10_foundation-layout.md

 </foundation-layout>
 ```

-Due to a limitation with the [cloneNode() API](https://developer.mozilla.org/en-US/docs/Web/API/Node/cloneNode) event listeners are *not* copied.
+Because of a limitation in the [cloneNode() API](https://developer.mozilla.org/en-US/docs/Web/API/Node/cloneNode), event listeners are *not* copied.
 This process is part of the process of adding an item to the layout, using both the declarative HTML and JavaScript APIs.
 So while you will see
 a checkbox on the screen as part of the layout, the event listener will *not* fire when you `change` the checkbox.
 This applies to all items and events.

 The idiomatic FAST way of implementing this event binding is to create a custom element and attach the event internally.

 ```typescript
 // template
 export const exampleComponentTemplate = html<ExampleComponent>`